isomerpages/govtech-corp/media/technews/_posts/2021-08-25-post-From tearing tabs to tapping apps – a history of parking in Singapore.md

 coupons.
 No need to disrupt your coffeeshop lunch because the parking warden has shown up.
 And no need to keep a stack of coupons handy and fiddle with them every time you want to park.</p>
-<p>Initiatives like <a href="https://www.nas.gov.sg/archivesonline/government_records/Flipviewer/grid_publish/0/0b6fe76b-9f10-11e7-843a-0050568939ad-Cmd.23of1982/web/html5/index.html?launchlogo=tablet/GovernmentRecords_brandingLogo_.png&amp;amp;pn=31" rel="noopener noreferrer nofollow" target="_blank">Parking.sg</a> is
+<p>Initiatives like ParkingSG is what being a Smart Nation is about – improving
-what being a Smart Nation is about – improving the lives of citizens in small ways that nonetheless make a tangible difference.</p>
+the lives of citizens in small ways that nonetheless make a tangible difference.</p>